When is the Commencement Ceremony?

 How do I get my degree?

 Submit a Graduation Application to the Registration & Enrollment Office.
+Graduation Applications are due by the end of the second week of the quarter in which you plan to graduate.

 What should I do if I need proof of one-year certificate or two-year degree graduation before receipt of my diploma?